AllenNeuralDynamics/parallax/docs/source/programmersGuide.rst

     1. **Original Image:** This is the starting point, where you can view a reticle from the camera.

     2. **Mask Generated:** A mask is created from the original image in binary form.
-This mask highlights or separates key areas of the image—the reticle—from the background, including metal parts of the reticle window, making it easier for further processing.
+This mask highlights or separates key areas of the image—the reticle—from the background, including the metal parts of the reticle window, making it easier for further processing.

     3. **Coordinates Detection:** Once the mask is generated, the system detects the markers from the image for further analysis.